Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

-The \textit{class of neural networks} $\mathcal{NN}_{L.n,\rho}$ from $\R^d$ to $\R^m$ describes the possible realizations of neural networks with architecture $(n,L,\rho)$.
-Here, realization refers to the mapping associated with a neural network.
-Hence, $\mathcal{NN}_{L.n,\rho}$ comprises all functions of the form given in \eqref{eq:NNdef}. \layersep{3.75cm}
+The \textit{class of neural networks} $\mathcal{NN}_{L,n,\rho}$ from $\R^d$ to $\R^m$ describes the possible realizations of neural networks with architecture $(L,n,\rho)$.
+Realization refers to the mapping associated with a neural network.
+Hence, $\mathcal{NN}_{L,n,\rho}$ comprises all functions of the form given in \eqref{eq:NNdef}. \layersep{3.75cm}

-We now briefly recap the learning procedure of a deep neural network when aiming to learn to solve an inverse problem \eqref{eq:problem}.
+We now briefly recap the learning procedure of a deep neural network when aiming to solve an inverse problem \eqref{eq:problem}.
+Neural networks can be incorporated in the solution approach of inverse problems in various ways.
+Depending on the properties of a given inverse problem or the aspired application, a specific utilization of neural networks in the reconstruction process may seem the most promising.
+We focus on an end-to-end approach, where the goal is to directly learn a mapping from measurements to reconstructed data; see \cite{Ongie20DLInvProb} for alternative approaches which employ deep learning at certain steps in the processing pipeline, e.g., in order to learn a regularizer.
+The end-to-end approach represents the most fundamental method, since it requires no further problem specific knowledge or assumptions.
 In this situation, our sample pairs consist of measurements $y = Ax +e$ and corresponding images $x$, i.e., the finite \textit{training set} $\tau$ is of the form